cnr-ibba/dockerfiles/compose/django/README.md

 }
 ```

 Note that the `db` host is the same name used in `docker-compose.yml`.
 User, database and password are the same specified in the example above.

+## Create phpMyAdmin container

+Blah, Blah

+## Create NGINX container

+Blah, Blah...

+## Starting containers with docker compose

 Now start database and django (in daemonized mode):

 ```sh
 $ docker-compose up -d